nikch0/nikch0/README.md

 ## YOO guys 👋

-3 Years Coder
+3 Years of coding experience

 I code stuff for myself

-and 🌿 pusha koza mn rqdko
+and i do illegal stuff ^_^

   *Not that active on github anymore ;/*